There are no affiliate links on PagePipe.

 Here are some weird things Google often recommends *fixing*:

 This imperious rule is a great waste of time.
 WordPress almost always breaks this rule.
 The return on investment in improved speed is impossible to measure.
 It’s so small and insignificant.
-And there is high risk of breaking your site.
+And there is a high risk of breaking your site.
 If this *fix* tempts you, you’re a programmer and should leave PagePipe.
 You’ll hear disturbing things you don’t like here.
-Plugins don’t help much – like the oft recommended Async JS plugin.
-Work on others things that are more important like image optimization or removing heavy assets like chat, sliders, header video, and third-party services.
+Plugins don’t help much – like the oft-recommended Async JS plugin.
+Work on other things that are more important like image optimization or removing heavy assets like chat, sliders, header video, and third-party services.

 These improve your score – but rarely improve your speed.
 Scores are meaningless.
 It’s milliseconds of load time that count.
 Minification plugins frequently break sites.
 We don’t use a minification plugin on PagePipe.
 We’ve experimented with many.
 They make no difference in speed and only cause problems with Easy Digital Downloads plugin – among others.
 Does that mean we never use minification?
 No. If nothing breaks, fine.

 Try Google.com on the *peerless* PageSpeed Insights test.
-They can’t even pass their own test on the simplest of pages.
+They can’t even pass their own tests on the simplest of pages.
 Enough said.
 Zero credibility.

 Is it worth optimizing to remove 2 percent?
 No. Why?
 Because images are loaded in parallel.
-Improving image weight doesn’t make as big of difference in speed any more.
+Improving image weight doesn’t make as big of a difference in speed anymore.
 Browser image loading is faster now.

 Should we still optimize images?
 Yes.
 It’s important.
 But we can’t only optimize images and say we’re done.